licensezero/licensezero-questions/README.md

 - A not-for-profit user of Package A doesn't need any private license or waiver, either for Package A, or for Package B.

 - A for-profit user of Package A needs a private license or waiver for Package A, as well as a private license or waiver for Package B.  `l0-quote` and `l0-buy` recurse all of `node_modules`, and will pick up both A and B, assuming they have proper metadata.

+## How do I handle contribution?

+License Zero does not mandate any particular approach to contribution management or licensing.
+It's flexible.
+There is room to work on new approaches, and also a few readily available options:

+1. Contributors to License Zero projects may publicly license their contributions under the terms of an Open Source license, such as [BSD-2-Clause](https://spdx.org/licenses/BSD-2-Clause).
+Commercial users will still need private licenses or waivers for the primary work by the License Zero licensor-maintainer, but can use the contributions under the Open Source terms.
+The maintainer might choose to reward contributors with waivers, and contributors can attempt to negotiate for waivers to secure their contributions.  `CONTRIBUTING.md` or similar can make clear that there is a standing offer: "If you publicly license your patch BSD-2-Clause, I will give you a waiver for commercial use of my original work."

+2. License Zero licensors can "stack" License Zero metadata in `package.json`'s `licensezero` property.
+A fork of a License Zero package may require two private licenses or waivers to use commercially: one for the original work, one for the License Zero work on the fork.